MeadCo/ScriptX.Print.Client/docs-src/readme.md

 compatibility with in-browser scripts crafted for the Add-on, facilitating the execution of the same code with either the Add-on for Internet Explorer or ScriptX Services, without necessitating a significant re-write, contingent on the client browser.

-Moreover, the [MeadCoScriptXJS library](https://github.com/MeadCo/MeadCoScriptXJS) is optimised for contemporary applications, offering support ‘async’ operations as many APIs return a Promise object over the callback model of this library.
+Moreover, the [MeadCoScriptXJS library](https://github.com/MeadCo/MeadCoScriptXJS) is optimised for contemporary applications, offering support &quot;async&quot; operations as many APIs return a Promise object over the callback model of this library.

 #### A Note on Browsers and Devices

 The MeadCo ScriptX.Add-on continues to be available and supports Internet Explorer.
-JavaScript code in this scenario will be utilizing the ‘window.factory’ object.
+JavaScript code in this scenario will be utilizing the &quot;window.factory&quot; object.

-The MeadCo ScriptX.Services Client Library is developed for ‘evergreen’ browsers.
+The MeadCo ScriptX.Services Client Library is developed for &quot;evergreen&quot; browsers.
 As of v1.15, Internet Explorer is no longer actively tested or supported.

 By using this compatibility layer written in JavaScript, the same browser client code can be brought to more modern browsers.
 This is, of course, provided that the HTML that renders successfully in the older browser also renders correctly in modern browsers.